 TSE SHAREHOLDER ALERT: Jakubowitz Law Reminds Trinseo PLC Shareholders of a Lead Plaintiff Deadline of June 20, 2023

-/EIN News/ -- NEW YORK, May 03, 2023 (GLOBE NEWSWIRE) -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Trinseo PLC (NYSE: TSE).
+NEW YORK, May 03, 2023 (GLOBE NEWSWIRE) -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Trinseo PLC TSE.

 To receive updates on the lawsuit, fill out the form: